-What do I do if I have been issued with a 30-day visa and can’t travel to the UK before it expires?
+What do I do if I have been issued with a 30-day or 90-day visa and can’t travel to the UK before it expires?

 Applying to the Home Office in the UK

-Is it possible to make a Home Office application in the UK at the moment – for instance a Tier 2 (General) change of employment application or an application for indefinite leave to remain?
+Is it possible to make a Home Office application in the UK at the moment – for instance a Skilled Worker change of employment application or an application for indefinite leave to remain?

-Many UKVCAS centres have reopened but capacity is limited.
-People whose appointments were cancelled because of the lockdown are being prioritised.
-To help clear the backlog, the Home Office is inviting some applicants who have previously provided biometrics to use the Identity Verification (IDV) app.
-Using the app means that you do not need to attend an in person appointment.
-Instead, your photo and a scan of your passport are uploaded.
-The priority and super priority services are currently unavailable.
+Many UKVCAS centres have reopened (and will stay open during the restrictions as they are deemed an “essential service”) but capacity is limited.
+People whose appointments were cancelled because of the first national lockdown are being prioritised.
+To help clear the backlog, the Home Office previously invited some applicants who had provided biometrics in the past to use the Identity Verification (IDV) app.
+Using the app meant that you do not need to attend an in person appointment.
+Instead, your photo and a scan of your passport were uploaded.
+Some applicants who used the app may be experiencing delays in the processing of their application.
+The priority and super priority services are currently available for some application types.

-According to the Home Office’s guidance for sponsors, if you have made a Tier 2 application in the UK – for instance a Tier 2 (General) change of employment application – you can start your new job before the application has been granted.
+According to the Home Office’s guidance, if you have made a Skilled Worker or Tier 2 application in the UK – for instance a Skilled Worker or Tier 2 (General) change of employment application – so long as the CoS is assigned before 1 January 2021 you can start your new job before the application has been granted.
 You must have a valid CoS assigned by your new employer and you must have submitted your online application before your previous visa expired.
 If the application is subsequently refused your employer will have to terminate your employment.

 I want to switch visa status.
 Normally I would have to apply outside the UK for this type of switch.
 Can I apply in the UK instead?

-Yes, but only if your visa expires (or expired) after 31 August 2020.
-If you are in this situation the Home Office guidance says it is possible to switch visa categories in the UK even if you would normally have to make this type of application outside the UK – for instance, if you want to switch from a visit visa or a Tier 5 (Youth Mobility Scheme) visa to a Tier 2 (General) visa.
-You will need to show that the application is “urgent”, for example to start a new job or course of study.
-Further Home Office guidance on the meaning of “urgent” is required.
+Yes, the current Home Office guidance says that it is possible to switch visa categories in the UK even if you would normally have to make this type of application outside the UK – for instance, if you want to switch from a visit visa or a Tier 5 (Youth Mobility Scheme) visa to a Skilled Worker visa.

 My visa will expire soon and I need to submit a Home Office application.
 Before I submit my Home Office application I have to pass an English language test and/or the Life in the UK test but I cannot get an appointment in time.
 What should I do?